 By Vince Little, Stars and Stripes

-According to military prosecutors, Camacho stole the money between February and September 2007 when he worked as a deputy disbursing officer with the squadron.
+Camacho, an 18-year veteran, was accused of stealing the government funds for personal use between February and September 2007 when he worked as a deputy disbursing officer with the unit.